 When you’re seen by a medical professional, your entire spine will be evaluated to ensure the only injury is in the neck.
 They will look for any areas that display poor range of motion, muscle spasm, general weakness and pain.
 In the acute phase, you probably won’t be able to turn your head comfortably and your head may hurt.
 Your provider will also feel around your neck and back, looking for tender spots and tightness.

 As with any injury involving the neck or spine, first responders and medical professionals approach potential whiplash situations cautiously until they can diagnose and confirm the condition and stabilize the individual.

 Whiplash is a potentially serious medical condition that requires immediate medical attention.
 The long-term effects of untreated whiplash can include:

 When whiplash is still in the acute stage, a chiropractor may use gentle stretching, ultrasound and other techniques in an effort to reduce inflammation.
 You might also be advised to apply ice in order to reduce the swelling.
 After the initial swelling has subsided and the pain lessens, the treatment will turn to spinal manipulation to restore the normal blood flow and motion to your neck.

 Many people find that chiropractic care significantly reduces the long-term effects of whiplash and improves their quality of life after an accident.
 The benefits of this treatment include:

-Complete Care offers chiropractic care as part of an integrated physical medicine program to help individuals recover from whiplash and other accident-related injuries.
+Complete Care offers comprehensive treatment to help individuals recover from whiplash and other accident-related injuries.
 We have 35 convenient locations in Florida to serve you.
 Contact us for more information or schedule an appointment today at (844) 699-2273.